tran-khoa/JuQueue/README.md

 # JuQueue
 Computation and workflow management system for **time-constrained** cluster environments.
-This system is aimed at compute clusters, on which users are accounted for the runtime of an entire node, rather than the resources requested by a single job (e.g. JURECA).
+This system is aimed at compute clusters, on which users are accounted for the runtime of an entire node or *minimum resource allocation units* (e.g. at the Jülich Supercomputing Centre (JSC)).

 Work in progress and potentially unstable.